- Why does (online) privacy matter?

 People, whose internet connection is not censored and who prefer Firefox or Chrome to browse the internet can install Snowflake as a plugin, which will enable people in countries that block access to Tor to connect to the Tor Network nevertheless.
 Tor depends on a network of volunteers who run Tor Relays on their own servers.
 Every relay makes the network faster for everyone and more resilient.

-Tor is for everyone: do you need even more reasons why you should use Tor?
+Tor is for everyone: do you need even more reasons to use Tor?

 What is the benefit for me to use Free and Open Source Software (FOSS)?